hackclub/hackclub/workshops/personal_website/README.md

 1. Go to https://github.com
 2. Click the green **"+ New repository"** button
 3. Under **"Repository name"** write your `USERNAME.github.io` except instead of writing `USERNAME`, write your actual GitHub username.
-So if your username is `alice1337`, then you would write `alice1337.github.io`.
+So if your username is `alice1337`, write `alice1337.github.io`.
 You **have** to name your repository this in order for GitHub Pages to work correctly (we'll talk more about GitHub Pages later)
 4. Make sure that you did the previous step correctly.
   - Is your **username** entered correctly
   - The repository name should end in **`.io`**
 5. After you are sure you entered in the repository name correctly, click the green "Create repository" button at the bottom.
-6. Then copy the **"HTTPS link"** at the top.
+6. Copy the **"HTTPS link"** at the top.
 It should look like this:
    `https://github.com/username/username.github.io.git`.
 You will need this link for the next step.